 "Quite handy, having a werewolf in your team," Henry remarked as Remus pulled the oars with long, powerful motions.
 He had to use one hand on the rough wood of the boat to steady himself.
 The other hand, he used to steady Margret's head in his lap.

 Remus had to smirk as he heard that comment a second time within a couple of minutes.
 The first time he heard it was when he had almost ran down the stairs, not hindered in any way by Margret's weight.
 'Minuscule weight,' his well mannered conscience, or maybe survival instinct corrected him.
-Remus knew very well that there was no easier way to earn the wrath of a woman than to instantly deny that she had mass, at all.
+Remus knew very well that there was no easier way to earn the wrath of a woman than not to instantly deny that she had any mass, at all.

 He shook his mirth off and corrected the course slightly.
 He had instinctively corrected for waves, and since the lake was flat and motionless, he had not veered off as much as he had expected.
 Pulling both oars again, it once more crossed his mind that using oars was definitely faster than the slow glide the boats were charmed for.